Safeguard Yourself from Ticks, Lyme, and other Tick-borne Diseases

 - A "bulls-eye" rash

 A bulls-eye rash is one of the most recognizable symptoms of Lyme.
-A few days after a tick bite, this rash will expand outward and may turn into a red outer ring with a clear area inside it.
-Looking for that pattern is important, because almost all people will have some degree of redness and hypersensitivity to a tick bite, as with any insect bite.
-It’s also important to note that this rash isn't tender, which is unusual.
-If it looks like it should hurt and it doesn’t, that’s a cause for concern.
+This can start any time from a few days to 2 weeks after the tick bite.
+This rash will expand outward and may turn into a red outer ring with a clear area inside it.
+Looking for that pattern is important because almost all people will have some degree of redness and hypersensitivity to a tick bite, as with any insect bite.
+But, it's also important to note that this rash usually isn't tender.

 - A flu-like reaction

 This can include fever, headache, neck stiffness, and fatigue.